sting-ioc/sting/docs/dagger.md

   constructor or should specify a single package access constructor, annotations from other injection frameworks should not be intermingled with sting code etc.

-* Sting works hard to detect and report problems with the component graph before code generation occurs rather than generating incorrect code and leaving it to javac to detect problems ... and for the user to work back from the javac error message to the problem in the code.
+* Sting attempts to detect and report problems with the component graph before code generation occurs rather than generating incorrect code and leaving it to javac to detect problems.
+Contrast this with Dagger that can generate bad code if incorrectly configured.
+The developer is often left trying to work back from javac errors in the generated code to the real source of the problem.

 * Sting makes it easy to omit optional dependencies from the component graph and will just pass nulls or omit the component from collections.